 Barker and Addicks Dams straddle Interstate 10 and are massive: Barker spans more than 13 miles and Addicks a little more than 11 miles.
 They are usually empty as the Corps only holds water in them from heavy rains.

 As Houston’s population boomed over the years, developers built subdivisions over the cow pastures and rice fields upstream of the dams.
-By August 2017, the area seemed like any other suburb in the area with the dams hidden in plain sight – in some places berms double as walking and bike trails.
+By August 2017, the area seemed like any other Houston suburb with the dams hidden in plain sight – in some places dam berms double as walking and bike trails.

 “It’s not like some backwater shanty or a place on the beach on stilts.
 You go around and see Starbucks and gated communities,” attorney Daniel Charest said at a hearing in September.
 “I challenge anybody who claims they said, ‘I expect this will probably flood.’”